 - Antibiotic allergy

-– Severe allergic reaction following medication (especially laxative solutions) or injections
+- following medication (especially laxative solutions) or injections,

-Severe allergic reaction means the sudden occurrence of skin symptoms with shortness of breath and/or circulatory reaction, which have required immediate medical therapy.
+Allergic reactions to COVID-19 Vaccines vaccines mean the sudden occurrence of skin symptoms with shortness of breath and/or circulatory reaction, which have required immediate medical therapy.
 In this case, we advise prior allergic clarification (assessment of the individual situation by an allergist) before COVID-19 vaccination and/or vaccination in increased risk.
 This includes a 30-minute follow-up.
-(An emergency kit incl. adrenaline pen must be on site).
+(An emergency kit incl. adrenaline pen must be on-site).

 Please note that the ingredients of the vaccine solutions are not available as tested test allergens.